 Listed on the National Register of Historic Places, the YMI Cultural Center has served Asheville’s minority residents since 1893, when it was established as the Young Men’s Institute.
 The center houses numerous exhibits, many dealing with the history of African Americans in western North Carolina, and sponsors such cultural events as Asheville’s Goombay Festival.

-The Pea Island Life-Saving Station, the only U.S. Life-Saving Service station with a crew of African-Americans, performed many heroics.
-A century after their 1896 rescue of all nine passengers on the 3-masted schooner E.S.
-Newman during a hurricane earned them a posthumous Gold Lifesaving Medal.
+The Pea Island Life-Saving Station, the only U.S. Life-Saving Service station with a crew of African Americans, performed many heroics.
+Their 1896 rescue of all nine passengers on the three-masted schooner E.S.
+Newman during a hurricane earned them a posthumous Gold Lifesaving Medal in 1996.
 Their efforts are honored at the Chicamacomico Life-Saving Station, one of the most complete, historic stations of its kind in the United States.
-Plan a visit between April and October, the Cape Hatteras National Seashore’s season.
+It's open seasonally from April through November.

 7 Oliver Nestus Freeman Round House Museum

 7 Oliver Nestus Freeman Round House MuseumWilsonSee on map

 The Oliver Nestus Freeman Round House is a museum featuring artifacts that depict the culture and contributions of African Americans to Wilson’s history and development.
 The 1946 house is one of several built by Freeman, an African American stonemason, to help alleviate the housing shortage for GIs returning from the war.
 Though the house is said to be made of stone, the materials included bottles, tree saplings and string – whatever Freeman could get his hands on.